alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 ### Conversation Metadata (**OPTIONAL**)

-Conversation Metadata exists "outside" of messages and describes the conversationa context.
-Whether per-conversation metadata constitute PCASM, is an **OPTIONAL** choice for E2ESM software, but that choice **MUST** be made apparent to participants.
+Conversation Metadata **MAY** exist "outside" of messages and describe the conversation context.

+Whether conversation metadata constitutes PCASM, is an **OPTIONAL** choice for E2ESM software, but that choice **MUST** be apparent to participants.

+## Entity

+An "entity" is a human, machine, software bot, conversation archiver, or other, which sends and/or receives messages.

+Entities are bounded by the extent of their Trusted Computing Base ("TCB"), including all systems that they control and/or utilise.

+## Sender and Recipient

+A "sender" is an entity which composes and sends messages.

+A "recipient" is an entity which receives messages and **MAY** be able to access the PCASM of those messages.

+For each message there will be one sender and one or more recipients.

+## Participants and Non-Participants

+The union set of sender and recipients for any given message are the "participants" in that message.

+It follows that for any given message, all entities that exist outside of the the participant set will be "non-participants" in respect of that message.

+## Conversation, Group, De-/Centralised

+A "conversation" is a sequence of one or more messages, and the responses or replies to them, over a period of time, amongst a constant or evolving set of participants.

+In "centralised" E2ESM such as WhatsApp or Signal, the software **MAY** offer collective "group" conversation contexts that provide prefabricated sets of recipients for the client to utilise when a message is composed or sent.

+In "decentralised" E2ESM such as PGP-Encrypted Email or (somewhat) Ricochet, the recipients of each message are individually determined by each sender at the point of composition; however "group" metadata may also exist, in terms of (e.g.) email addressees or subject lines.

 ## Backdoor